Welcome!

 If you had the privilege of meeting my son, Nick Acevedo, before March 4, 2018, you were truly blessed.
 That was the day he chose to leave this world.
 Nick was gifted, funny, empathetic, and talented.
 His decision to end his life left a profound void—not just for me and my family, but for everyone whose life he touched.
 Even in his absence, we are constantly reminded of the love and light he brought to those around him.

 Six years ago, when I first wrote this letter, I was deeply focused on protecting Nick’s memory.
 I wanted people to truly see him, to understand his heart, and to recognize the challenges he faced and how he persevered through them, even when things were tough.
 Over time, with the perspective that comes from processing grief, I’ve updated this letter to reflect where I am today.
 The truth is, we may never fully understand why Nick made the choice he did.
-What I do know with absolute certainty is that Nick was deeply loved—by me, his mom, his sister, and everyone who knew him.
+What I do know with absolute certainty is that Nick was deeply loved—by me, his mom, his sis, and everyone who knew him.
 And if he had reached out for help, we would have been there for him without hesitation.
 That reality remains as heartbreaking as it is undeniable.

 The pictures of Nick on this website tell his story—they capture the cool, joyful, and vibrant person he was.
 He lived his life with passion and an infectious energy.
 When you look at these images, it’s hard to imagine that someone like Nick—who seemed to have so much to live for—could make such a tragic choice.
 That thought weighs on me constantly.
 If someone like Nick could be lost to suicide, how many other young people might be at risk?
 It’s a question I grapple with daily, often finding myself burdened with the painful “what ifs” of what I could have done differently.